awslabs/tensor-message-passing/README.md

 ## Tensor Network Message Passing Algorithms

-This repository contains the code used to generate the results in arxiv.oro/...
+This repository contains the code used to generate the results in arxiv.org/...

 ## Install

 Just clone this repo, optionally create an evironment, and run `poetry install` from the project's directory `tensor-message-passing`

+## Examples

+In `tnmpa/examples` you can find a few jupyter notebooks that demonstrate how to use the code.
+The files `ksat_*` compute solutions of kSAT instances.
+The files `compare_*` compute some high-level comparisons between massage passing, exact and tensor network contractions. `quimb_bp.ipynb` showcases the power of vecotrized belief propagation for arbitrary tensor networks on large instances.

 ## Security